 Whenever you design anything, you need to start with empathy.
 That sounds pretty simple, but it takes quite a bit of effort to put aside your own ideas and absorb the thoughts and needs of others.
 This is why I love design-thinking, you’re building a real connection.
 By putting real human needs at the start of all we do, we’re creating something that makes people’s lives better.

 At Next Step I design websites, branding, and manage client support.
 I love being in a role that includes both design & development because I can be involved in creating the full experience for your users.
 This is the perfect job for me because I love technology just about as much as I love psychology.
 I’m currently geeking out over Sketch and using it to animate designs so you can see how everything will function before it goes live.
 Whether it’s the latest tech or implementing another behavioral science intervention, I’ve always loved learning.
-My education includes an AA in Web Design and Development and a BA from UC Santa Barbara, where I got a double major in Sociology & Film and Media Studies.
+My education includes an AA in Web Design and Development and a BA from UC Santa Barbara, where I double majored in Sociology & Film and Media Studies.

 People are often surprised to discover that I once spent about six months living in a tent and walking 15 miles a day on the Te Araroa Trail in New Zealand.
 I still remember crying and shouting for joy high on a mountain when I found an apple in my backpack that I didn’t realize was there.
 It’s the little things in life.

 I’ve always loved the thrall of a great story.
 What stories make us feel and do is endlessly fascinating—the way they affect our brains, how that drives our individual and collective progress.
 When the right story is told well, it can change the world.
 That’s the sweet spot I reach for when writing for Next Step clients.